jackocnr/intl-tel-input/README.md

 **Input margin**
 For the sake of alignment, the default CSS forces the input's vertical margin to `0px`.
 If you want vertical margin, you should add it to the container (with class `intl-tel-input`).

+**Displaying error messages**
+If your error handling code inserts an error message before the `<input>` it will break the layout.
+Instead you must insert it before the container (with class `intl-tel-input`).

 ## Attributions